-Which also created my biggest set back, guilt.
+Which also created my biggest set back, my guilt/ shame cycle I was trapped in (and still get trapped in).
 I constantly made myself feel guilty.
-If I ate too much chocolate, didn't workout that day, for saying no to going on a date with a guy I didn't vibe with, not responding to a text within a day from a friend that needed me, for doing something fun and not inviting a certain friend, etc. Now I work on letting go of guilt and shame through forgiveness and self love.
+If I ate too much chocolate, didn't workout that day, for saying no to going on a date with a guy I didn't vibe with, not responding to a text within a day from a friend that needed me, for doing something fun and not inviting a certain friend, etc. Now I work on letting go of guilt and shame through forgiveness and self-love.

 Over my lifetime I have been through some experiences like depression, anxiety, fatal car accident, robbery, rape, loneliness, roofied, tough step-parents (alcoholic stepdad and stepmom who hated me), being a single child, bi-polar father, having no money, drinking heaps, eating fast food for every meal, bullied in school, people I love getting cancer, binge eating and lack of a close family.
 I am happy to say I am so grateful for each of these tough times.
 They have taught me what I needed and helped shape who I am today.
 But that appreciation didn't just foster overnight.